 And don’t discount the possibility that annotations and user reactions could find their way into search results.

 Annotations as Meta Data for Media

-While such a growth is happening, the creation and capture of semantic metadata about photos and other media content, that is relevant to the content or context of that media can be difficult to capture.
+While such growth is happening, the creation and capture of semantic metadata about photos and other media content, that is relevant to the content or context of that media can be difficult to capture.

 Making it easier for people to tag and annotate those, and offering intelligent suggestions for them to do so may be helpful.

 I’ve written a couple of posts before on Yahoo’s efforts to help people tag images – Yahooâ€™s Studies on Mobile Camera Phones and Geo-Referencing Images and Exploring Yahooâ€™s Photosharing Applications.
-The papers and pages linked to in those posts provide some background on what Yahoo has been doing with annotations of media objects.
+The papers and pages linked to those posts provide some background on what Yahoo has been doing with annotations of media objects.